 You can utilize this information and optimize where it’s needed, remove unwanted contents and many more!

-This method helps answering questions like, what is the reason behind their engagement to a certain content or why did they specifically land on that page or what attracted them to view this content etc.
+This method helps answer questions like, what is the reason behind their engagement to certain content or why did they specifically land on that page or what attracted them to view this content etc.